 CSE Department's Graduate Studies Committee will award a few Teaching Assistant (TA) positions to outstanding new graduate students annually.

-The TA offer will include financial support for one calendar year beginning in a Fall semester, consisting of about 71% of tuition and fees plus a stipend at the department's current rate for first time teaching assistants.
+The TA offer will include financial support for one semester, consisting of 100% of tuition and fees plus a stipend at the department's current rate for first time teaching assistants.

-Renewal for a second academic year (Fall/Spring) as a TA will be based on satisfactory academic progress and satisfactory performance of TA duties.
+Renewal for a second semester (Fall/Spring) as a TA will be based on satisfactory academic progress and satisfactory performance of TA duties.

 There will be no further renewals after the second academic year.
 We expect students to find other financial support for the remainder of their studies, typically a Research Assistant (RA) position.